substack/tuple-stream/readme.markdown

 # tuple-stream

-zip the events from two streams together
+zip together two streams into a single stream with aligned pairwise data

 # example